1024inc/engineering-blog/eng-paths/vp_of_engineering.md

 </td></tr>
 <tr><td markdown="1" style="font-weight:bold">

-- Ensures that every member of the team understands the business goals for the quarter and has bought into these goals
+- Ensures that every member of the team understands the business goals for the quarter and has bought into these goals.
-- Identifies areas for process evolution or clarification, gathers the stakeholders, and creates and communicates the strategy for resolving these issues
+- Identifies areas for process evolution or clarification, gathers the stakeholders, and creates and communicates the strategy for resolving these issues.
-- Clearly articulates the needs from a personnel and cultural standpoint that will move the engineering organization to the next level
+- Clearly articulates the needs from a personnel and cultural standpoint that will move the engineering organization to the next level.
-- Communicates executive-level strategy and helps break down business directives into technology goals
+- Communicates executive-level strategy and helps break down business directives into technology goals.

 </td></tr>
 </table>